chef/packer-builder-veertu-anka/README.md

 -or-

-You can setup the `create-from-installer-with-post-processing.json` with the correct registry values and run:
+You can setup the `create-from-installer-with-post-processing.json` with the correct registry values and update the make target `packer-test` to use that json file and run:

 ```bash
 make packer-test